cncf/toc/tags/resources/toc-supporting-guides/tech-papers.md

 ### Blog Publishing and Coordination

 Coordinate with TAG leadership and CNCF for a blog post to increase visibility.
 Consider presenting at community events.
-Be sure to use TAG and TOC communication channels to increase awareness (TOC mailing list, TAG mailing list, TAG Slack channel, etc.)
+Be sure to use TAG and TOC communication channels to increase awareness (TOC mailing list, TAG mailing list, TAG Slack channel, etc.).

 ## Authorship, Attribution, and Acknowledgements